MySQL

 rds.binlog-directories-parent-path

-The absolute path to the parent directory where binlog files are stored.
+The absolute path of the parent directory for storing binary log files.

 No